UOA-Heart-Mechanics-Research/biv-me/README.md

 | `-s SAVE_SEGMENTATION_FLAG` | Boolean flag indicating whether to save 3D masks

-#### **Example Usage** <br>
+#### **Example Usage**
 Example data is available in `example/fitted-models`.
 To compute the wall thickness using this data, run the following command:

 ```
 python compute_wall_thickness.py -mdir ../../../example/fitted-models -o example_thickness
 ```

-This will process the biventricular models in the `../../../example/fitted-models` directory, compute the wall thickness at a resolution of 1mm, and save the results in the `example_thickness` directory.
+This will process the biv-me models in the `../../../example/fitted-models` directory, compute the wall thickness at a resolution of 1mm, and save the results in the `example_thickness` directory.
 Wall thickness is sampled and saved at the location of each vertex and can be visualised in Paraview as vertex color or in 3D slicer.

 Adding the `-s` flag to the above command will also generate 4 extra nifti files per model: 2 3D masks with background=0, cavity=1, and wall=2 (`labeled_image_lv*.nii` and `labeled_image_lv*.nii`) and 2 3D mask containing thickness values at each voxel (`lv_thickness*.nii` and `rv_thickness*.nii`).